In this article:

 Those who experience frequent seizures, with loss of consciousness, may be able to secure cover but will often find that premiums are increased.

-If you have uncontrollable epilepsy and/or you have been hospitalised due to your condition, it may be more difficult to secure cover - but rest assured you can still obtain some form of life insurance.
+If you have uncontrollable epilepsy and/or you have been hospitalised due to your condition, it may be more difficult to secure cover.

-By using a broker you can find suitable cover for your personal circumstances.
+However, by using a broker you could find some form of cover to suit your personal circumstances.

-At Reassured we work with a panel of insurers including mainstream providers and specialists.
+At Reassured we work with a panel of insurers (including specialist insurers available through our advised team).
 Simply get in touch to find out about your options.

 What’s the best life insurance for epilepsy?